Student Resources and Information

 Assistant Dean Rucker will regularly respond to emails, and you may continue to schedule appointments with her here: https://calendly.com/staci-rucker.
 During the University’s suspension of face-to-face instruction, she will meet with students remotely via WebEx or telephone conference.

-What if I need another form signed by the Registrar or the College of Law Dean?
+What if I need a form signed by the Registrar or the College of Law Dean?

 For all registrar requests, please email Chris Lambeth or Tonya Hampton at email@example.com.